-More About Common Carrier Liability and Its Significance
+More About Common Carrier Liability and Its Significance.

-Common carrier liability also can sidestep a common refrain from insurance companies that a limo case is a junk lawsuit.
-According to the California Supreme Court, even the Indiana Jones ride at Disneyland is subject to common carrier liability, as seen in Gomez v.
+Common carrier liability can sidestep a common refrain from insurance companies.
+These Fortune 500 companies love to argue that a limo case is a junk lawsuit.
+But according to the California Supreme Court, even rides can be common carriers.
+For example, the Indiana Jones ride at Disneyland is subject to common carrier liability.
+This also is seen in Gomez v.
 The Walt Disney Co., WL 1404420 (Cal.
 June 16, 2005).
-Anyone who is a “carrier of persons for reward,” must use the utmost care and diligence for their safe carriage, must provide everything necessary for that purpose.
+Any “carrier of persons for reward,” must use the utmost care and diligence for safe carriage.
+So they must provide everything necessary for that purpose.

 Common Carriers must file evidence of insurance coverage in the state of California.
 Minimum limits vary by type of carrier and other factors.
 Proof of coverage must get filed with the California Public Utilities Commission, or PUC.
-Any for-hire passenger carrier that has employee limo drivers or chauffeurs must also present evidence of worker’s compensation coverage.
+Any for-hire passenger carrier that has employee chauffeurs must present coverage proof on demand.
+For example, they must provide evidence of worker’s compensation coverage.

 California Limousines Get Regulated By Several Government Agencies Depending on Intrastate or Interstate Regulations

 These are different from each other in many ways.
 A PSC allows transportation services to the general public on a fare basis.
-The PSC operator usually works a “fixed” route, with a regular schedule, such as airport shuttles.
-TCP charters, as most limos are, are usually prearranged and are exclusive and akin to a private party.
+The PSC operator usually works a “fixed” route.
+So they normally have a regular schedule, such as airport shuttles.
+TCP charters, as most limos are, are usually prearranged.
+Usually, they are exclusive and akin to a private party.
 These are also round trip, such as in wine tasting tours.

 An MC number is a requirement for interstate transportation.
 Federal law mandates such a permit get issued before a limousine carrier can leave the jurisdiction of California, as often seen on trips to Las Vegas.

-Aftermath of a Limousine Accident
+The Aftermath of a Limousine Accident.

-First, the police must know to create a recorded statement.
-You must avoid doing so with an insurance company, which will try to use it against you and twist your words into saying that you were not hurt or that you were responsible.
-Take an ambulance to the hospital to get x-rays, an MRI, and full physical examination.
+First, the police must know to create a record and take witness statements.
+But you must avoid speaking with an insurance company while unrepresented.
+Adjusters are famous for trying to use it against you.
+Hence, they can twist your words into saying that you were not hurt or that you were responsible.
+But do take an ambulance to the hospital to get x-rays, an MRI, and full physical examination.
 Don’t wait for the situation to get worse.
-Getting a swift checkup will also create firm evidence.
+Getting a swift medical checkup will also create firm evidence.